RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 infoLogger.log("ERROR", "This is an error message.");
 ```

-this code will loop over all the middleware and only the crosponding one will executee
+This code will loop over all the middleware and only the corresponding one will execute.

 # State

-instead of changing implementation bassed on state; bind the implementation to the stat
+The State pattern allows an object to alter its behavior when its internal state changes, appearing as if the object's class has changed.
+Instead of changing implementation based on state (e.g., via if-else), bind the implementation to the state via delegated classes.

-// v(image-9.png)
+This cleans up complex conditional logic.

+Pros: Localizes state behavior, adheres to single responsibility.
+Cons: Can lead to many state classes.
+When to use: In workflows like order processing or UI states.
+Real-world analogy: A traffic light changing behavior based on color state.

-this is better demonstrated woth an example
+This is better demonstrated with an example.

+The original content references an image: // v(image-9.png)

 ## Example

-interfaces
+Interfaces

 ```ts
 // State Interface